svikashk/agile/agile/scrum-meetings.md

 ---

-## Types of Scrum Meetings
+## What are the types of Scrum Ceremonies or Meetings
 {: .fs-9 }

-There are four types of scrum meetings:
+There are four types of scrum ceremonies or meetings:

 1. Sprint Planning
 1. Daily Scrum